 3. Upgrade Utensils

 It is common to have a favorite utensil for your staff and cooks in the kitchen.
 Even though there are a hundred of them, your staff will look for the one they enjoy using.
 So it is an excellent commercial kitchen storage idea to get rid of the others and save your space.
-Another upgrading idea is to throw away the items that you keep them for a possible use but wear out.
+Another upgrading idea is to throw away the items that you keep for possible use but wear out.
 They will unnecessarily take up space in your kitchen, making it more difficult.

-4. Organize Refrigerator
+4. Organize the Refrigerator

 Organizing a refrigerator has a significant impact on creating a neat kitchen.
 An organized refrigerator will accelerate and ease your work, providing a better workflow.
 Another benefit of keeping your refrigerator organized is saving electricity because you will spend less time searching for something.
-For high trafficked businesses, organizing walk-in refrigeration can be more vital.
+For high-trafficked businesses, organizing walk-in refrigeration can be more vital.
 When it comes to managing it, it depends on your choices.
 Putting more constantly used items in front or using refrigerator baskets will be sensible.
 Moreover, improving a first in, first out sense for the perishables may help a neat kitchen.